Skip to main content

 target_link_libraries(my_fuzz_test PRIVATE exploreMe)

-Before you write the Fuzz Test, take a look at the target function that you want to fuzz in src/explore_me.cpp:
+Before you write the fuzz test, take a look at the target function that you want to fuzz in src/explore_me.cpp:

 explore_me.cpp